chaaugiang/Dynamo-Soccer-Club-Database-Management/README.md

 Using SQL for data querying, we extracted valuable information and performed calculations to support informed decision-making.
 Our primary aim was to provide actionable insights into various aspects of the club’s functioning, including coach and player management, team performance, staff evaluation, and logistical planning.

-## Questions answered by this project
+## Insights Provided by This Project

+1. Contract Management
-1. Which coaches have expired contracts?
+   - Identifies coaches with expired contracts.
+2. Salary Analysis
-2. What is the average salary for male and female coaches?
+   - Calculates average salaries for male and female coaches.
+   - Analyzes average salaries for administrative and medical staff.
+3. Performance Metrics
-3. What is the average number of goals scored per match for each field?
+   - Computes the average number of goals scored per match for each field.
-4. What are the tournaments held in China, sorted by date?
+   - Calculates the average number of red and yellow cards per game for each team.
+4. Player Demographics
-5. What is the percentage of players under the age of 25 for each team?
+   - Determines the percentage of players under the age of 25 for each team.
-6. What are the medical staff members' salaries and the number of matches they've worked?
-7. What is the average age of players for each team, and how are they categorized?
+   - Analyzes the average age of players for each team and categorizes them.
-8. What are the number of matches played, the number of administrative staff, and the average salary for administrative staff for each team?
-9. What is the average number of red and yellow cards per game for each team?
-10. Which players are older than the average player age within their respective teams?
+   - Identifies players older than the average age within their respective teams.
+5. Event and Logistical Planning
+   - Lists tournaments held in specific countries, sorted by date.
+   - Provides the number of matches played and administrative staff employed for each team.
+6. Staff Workload and Compensation
+   - Lists medical staff members' salaries and the number of matches they've worked.

 ## Team name and members: